 Step-by-Step Instructions

-1. Preheat the oven and line a pan with parchment paper.
+Step 1.
+Preheat the oven and line a pan with parchment paper.
 Add the ingredients to a bowl.

-2. Stir together gently, trying not to smash the berries.
+Step 2.
+Stir together gently, trying not to smash the berries.

-3. Press into the prepared pan, pressing evenly to the edges.
+Step 3.
+Press into the prepared pan, pressing evenly to the edges.

-4. Bake and remove from the oven.
+Step 4.
+Bake and remove from the oven.
 Let cool completely before slicing.

 TIP: I like to line the pan with parchment paper so the edges hang over the sides.
-This makes it easy to lift out of the pan once the bars are baked, cooled, and ready to slice.
+This makes it easy to lift oatmeal bars out of the pan once the bars are baked, cooled, and ready to slice.

-sliced oatmeal bars on parchment paper
+oatmeal bars on wire rack.

 Frequently Asked Questions